 We have a limited operating history, have experienced rapid growth in recent periods, and may not develop or continue to grow as expected.
-We had net income of RMB0.6 million (US\$0.1 million) in 2017, compared to a net loss of RMB332.1 million in 2016.
+We had net income of RMB0.6 million and RMB104.0 million (US\$15.2 million) in 2017 and 2018, respectively, compared to a net loss of RMB332.1 million in 2016.
+We had net income of RMB100.3 million (US\$14.6 million) in the six months ended June 30, 2019, increased by 166.6% from RMB37.6 million in the six months ended June 30, 2018.
 Our recent growth and profitability have been primarily driven by the expansion of transaction volume in our marketplace and our innovation initiatives and other value-added service business.
 We may fail to continue our growth or maintain our historical growth rates or profitability.
 You should not consider our historical growth and profitability as indicative of our future financial performance.